 Our Analysis and Test Results

 The Arc'teryx Kyanite AR hits the summit of fleece comfort with the brushed line interior and Polartec Power Stretch Pro material.
 The stretchy material of the Polartec and the softness of the fleece create an incredibly cozy feeling jacket that falls into the midweight level of warmth.
 The jacket has a fitted, low-profile hood that blocks wind while allowing movement.
-The articulated patterning, as well as the no-lift gusseted underarms, create an amazing level of mobility in this jacket.
+The articulated elbows and the gusseted underarms create an amazing level of mobility in this jacket.
 While simple with its two zippered pockets, the Kyanite has incredible function, making it one of our favorites in the review.

 This fleece works incredibly well as a stand-alone piece.
 The brushed interior feels soft against the skin and provides a substantial amount of warmth.
 Our testers felt like they could wear this jacket during cold weather missions on its own, great for when you'd rather not have to put on multiple layers.